 There shall be a standing Ethics Advisory Board of the District Board consisting of three Commissioners appointed by the Chairman, who shall render advisory opinions whenever there exists any doubts as to the applicability of the provisions and restrictions of this code.
 The finding or recommendation of the Ethics Advisory Board shall be reported to the District Board for final action.
-In the event a matter referred to the Ethics Advisory Board in any way relates to or concerns a member of the Ethics Advisory Board, such board member shall be removed as a member and replaced by the Chairman for purposes of the board's consideration of such matter.
+In the event a matter referred to the Ethics Advisory Board, such board member shall be removed as a member and replaced by the Chairman for purposes of the board's consideration of such matter.